It is safe to say that the stock market attracts a wide variety of people and corporations from diverse backgrounds.

 Retail investors are normal people like you and me whereas Institutional investors are banks and big fund companies.

-A stock exchange can be defined as a centralised location or a marketplace that brings buyers and sellers together and provides them with a platform to buy and sell securities.
+A stock exchange can be defined as a centralized location or a marketplace that brings buyers and sellers together and provides them with a platform to buy and sell securities.
 It ensures that transactions are done in an efficient, fair and transparent manner.

 It enforces rules and regulations that its publicly listed companies and trading participants must strictly abide by.